leon123858/leon123858/README.md

 ## Leon Lin

 - Current SSD firmware engineer
+- Served as a blockchain engineer
 - Served as a web backend engineer
-- Master's degree in Computer Science (paper is related to blockchain)
+- Master's degree in Computer Science